IL AFLAN Grants 2018

 Alton, Champaign, East St. Louis, Carbondale, and Springfield

-To fund two medical legal partnerships (MLPs), an existing MLP with the VA Illiana Health Care System via Land of Lincoln’s Champaign office, the other a new MLP with the Marion VA via the Carbondale office.
-Additionally, a new staff attorney will be located in the Metro-East area to coordinate with Scott Air Force Base.
-Plans also include services to hundreds of people and accepting referrals from the hotline across Land of Lincoln’s service area.
+To fund two medical legal partnerships (MLPs) with the VA Illiana Health Care System via Land of Lincoln’s Champaign office, and with the Marion VA via the Carbondale office.
+Additionally, a staff attorney will be located in the Metro-East area to coordinate with Scott Air Force Base.
+Land of Lincoln will also provide services to hundreds of people and will make and take referrals from the hotline across Land of Lincoln’s service area.

 LAF – $180,000

 To support the work of LAF’s Veterans Rights Project, which provides legal assistance in the areas of housing, financial stability/benefits, health and safety, and medical and service record assistance.
-Plans include records clinics at Jesse Brown VA and Hines VA and accepting hotline referrals.
+LAF will also hold medical records clinics and will make and take hotline referrals.

 Chicago Volunteer Legal Services (CVLS) – $86,900

-To create a pro bono program that will accept and place general legal aid cases with 100 trained and supervised pro bono attorneys.
-Plans include family law cases and accepting hotline referrals.
+To operate a general practice pro bono program that will accept and place cases with over 100 trained and supervised pro bono attorneys.
+CVLS will make and take referrals to the hotline.

-Southern Illinois University School of Law Veterans Legal Assistance Program – $64,500
+Southern Illinois University School of Law Veterans Legal Assistance Program – $48,412 (includes roll-over funds)

 Perry, Franklin, Hamilton, White, Jackson, Williamson, Saline, Gallatin, Union, Johnson, Pope, Hardin, Alexander, Pulaski, Massac Counties

 To provide discharge upgrades and VA benefits appeals services.
-Plans include the hiring of an attorney-fellow to augment services and pro bono outreach, making and accepting hotline referrals, and building on the Urban-Rural partnership with John Marshall Law School.
+John Marshall will make and take hotline referrals, and will build on their Urban-Rural partnership with SIU Law.

 Loyola University of Chicago School of Law Veterans Legal Clinic – $20,000

-To establish a new Veterans Legal Clinic, housed within the Community Law Center.
-The Clinic will provide general legal aid services and will partner with the School of Social Work to bring social services referrals and services to veterans with legal needs.
-Plans include rigorous data collection and analysis and making and accepting hotline referrals.
+To operate a Veterans Legal Clinic, housed within the Community Law Center.
+The Clinic provides general legal aid services and partners with the School of Social Work to bring social services referrals and services to veterans with legal needs.
+The clinic will make and take hotline referrals.